LeetLLM

 3. Handle the case where the model returns no mentions (return an empty list, not a null).

-4. Add a post-validation step that checks the company name against a known set of carriers (e.g., FedEx, UPS, DHL).
-Flag unknown carriers for review.
+4. Add a post-validation step that checks the service name against a known service catalog (e.g., auth-api, vector-indexer, billing-export).
+Flag unknown services for review.

 Input example